Friday 30 November 2018

 Even stranger, the Marvel Tales issues were reprinting the John Romita era Spider-Man stories by this time.
 So I really can't see why you wouldn't use the original covers, as Romita was also still drawing covers for the 1972 era Amazing Spider-Man comics.

 This final batch of four Marvel Tales reprints has covers by Sal Buscema (38), John Buscema (39) and Gil Kane (40 and 41).
-So it looks like John Romita had given up trying to complete with his own earlier work and left the field clear for others to flounder in.
+So it looks like John Romita had given up trying to compete with his own earlier work and left the field clear for others to flounder in.
 As much as I love Big John Buscema's work, it's just not a very good cover ...

 These days we have stacks of wonderful reprints of classic comics from just about every era in every high street bookshop, all printed on lavish glossy white paper.